hasura/graphql-engine/graphql/manual/deployment/postgres-permissions.rst

     -- create a separate user for hasura
     CREATE USER hasurauser WITH PASSWORD 'hasurauser';

+    -- create pgcrypto extension, required for UUID CREATE EXTENSION IF NOT EXISTS pgcrypto;

     -- create the schemas required by the hasura system -- NOTE: If you are starting from scratch: drop the below schemas first, if they exist.
     CREATE SCHEMA IF NOT EXISTS hdb_catalog;